-Samples of stormwater runoff shall be collected during the same storm as receiving water samples and analyzed for oil and grease, total suspended solids, and, if within the range of the southern sea otter, indicator bacteria or some other measure of fecal contamination; and
+Collected during the same storm as receiving water samples and analyzed for oil and grease, total suspended solids, and, if within the range of the southern sea otter, indicator bacteria or some other measure of fecal contamination; and,

-Samples of stormwater runoff shall be collected and analyzed for critical life stage chronic toxicity (one invertebrate or algal species) at least once during each storm season when receiving water is sampled in the ASBS.
+Collected and analyzed for critical life stage chronic toxicity (one invertebrate or algal species) at least once during each storm season when receiving water is sampled in the ASBS.

-b.
-For outfalls equal to or greater than 36 inches (0.91m) in diameter or width, samples of stormwater runoff shall be:
+F.2.b.
+For outfalls equal to or greater than 36 inches (0.91 meter) in diameter or width, samples of stormwater runoff shall be:

 Collected during the same storm as receiving water samples and analyzed for turbidity, pH, and, if within the range of the southern sea otter, indicator bacteria or some other measure of fecal contamination;

-Collected during the same storm as receiving water samples and analyzed for California Ocean Plan Table 1 metals (provided at the end of this Attachment) for protection of marine life, California Ocean Plan polynuclear aromatic hydrocarbons (PAHs), currently used pesticides (pyrethroids and organophosphate pesticides), and nutrients (ammonia, nitrate, and phosphates); and
+Collected during the same storm as receiving water samples and analyzed for the metals in Table 1 (provided at the end of this Attachment) for protection of marine life, California Ocean Plan polynuclear aromatic hydrocarbons (PAHs), currently used pesticides (pyrethroids and organophosphate pesticides), and nutrients (ammonia, nitrate, and phosphates); and,

 Collected and analyzed for critical life stage chronic toxicity (one invertebrate or algal species) at least once during each storm season when receiving water is sampled in the ASBS.

-iv.If an ASBS discharger has no outfall greater than 36 inches, then stormwater runoff from the discharger’s largest outfall shall be further collected during the same storm as receiving water samples and analyzed for California Ocean Plan Table 1 metals (provided at the end of this Attachment) for protection of marine life, California Ocean Plan polynuclear aromatic hydrocarbons (PAHs), current use pesticides (pyrethroids and organophosphate pesticides), and nutrients (ammonia, nitrate and phosphates).
+F.2.c.
+If an ASBS discharger has no outfall greater than 36 inches, then stormwater runoff from the discharger’s largest outfall shall be further collected during the same storm as receiving water samples and analyzed for the metals in Table 1 (provided at the end of this Attachment) for protection of marine life, California Ocean Plan polynuclear aromatic hydrocarbons (PAHs), current use pesticides (pyrethroids and organophosphate pesticides), and nutrients (ammonia, nitrate, and phosphates).

-c.For a discharger applicant not participating in a regional integrated monitoring program (see below in Section G.3), in addition to the sampling requirements in Section F.2.a. and b. above, a minimum of the two largest outfalls or 20 percent of the larger outfalls, whichever is greater, shall be sampled (flow weighted composite samples) at least three times annually during wet weather (storm event) and analyzed for all Ocean Plan Table 2 constituents, Table 1 constituents (Table 1 and 2 constituents are provided at the end of this Attachment) for marine aquatic life protection (except for toxicity, only chronic toxicity for three species shall be required), DDT, PCBs, California Ocean Plan PAHs, organophosphate pesticides, pyrethroids, nitrates, phosphates, and California Ocean Plan indicator bacteria.
-For parties discharging to ASBS in more than one Regional Water Board region, at a minimum, one (the largest) such discharge shall be sampled annually in each region.
+F.2.d.
+For a General Permit applicant not participating in a regional integrated monitoring program (see below in Section G.3), in addition to the sampling requirements in Section F.2.a and b above, a minimum of the two largest outfalls or 20 percent of the larger outfalls, whichever is greater, shall be sampled (flow weighted composite samples) at least three times annually during wet weather (storm event) and analyzed for all Table 2 constituents, Table 1 constituents (Table 1 and 2 constituents are provided at the end of this Attachment) for marine aquatic life protection (except for toxicity, only chronic toxicity for three species shall be required), dichlorodiphenyltrichloroethane (DDT), polychlorinated biphenyls (PCBs), California Ocean Plan PAHs, organophosphate pesticides, pyrethroids, nitrates, phosphates, and California Ocean Plan indicator bacteria.
+For parties discharging to an ASBS in more than one Regional Water Board region, at a minimum, one (the largest) such discharge shall be sampled annually in each region.

-d.The Executive Director may reduce or suspend core monitoring once the storm runoff is fully characterized.
+F.2.e.
+The Executive Director may reduce or suspend core monitoring once the storm runoff is fully characterized.
 This determination may be made at any point after the discharge is fully characterized but is best made after the monitoring results from the first permit cycle are assessed.

 G. OCEAN RECEIVING WATER AND REFERENCE AREA MONITORING PROGRAM

-1. All ASBS dischargers must perform ocean receiving water monitoring in addition to performing the Core Discharge Monitoring Program in Section F above.
-ASBS dischargers may choose either (1) an individual monitoring program, or (2) participation in a regional integrated monitoring program to fulfill the requirements for monitoring the physical, chemical, and biological characteristics of the ocean receiving waters within their ASBS.
+G.1.
+All ASBS dischargers must perform ocean receiving water monitoring in addition to performing the Core Discharge Monitoring Program in Section F above.
+ASBS dischargers may choose either: (1) an individual monitoring program, or (2) participation in a regional integrated monitoring program to fulfill the requirements for monitoring the physical, chemical, and biological characteristics of the ocean receiving waters within their ASBS.

-2. Individual Monitoring Program
+G.2.
+Individual Monitoring Program